robertsonmcclure/robertsonmcclure.github.io/_posts/2016-05-26-the-social-media-slot-machine.md

 layout: post
 title: the social media slot machine
 date: 2016-05-26T00:00:00.000Z
+categories: personal
+description: Social media is a slot machine.
+It's emotionally addictive.
+Every time there's a notification, an impulse manifests to check it.
 ---

 Social media is a slot machine.
 It's emotionally addictive.
 Every time there's a notification, an impulse manifests to check it.
 To open it up and see if it's important.
 Every time there is a lull in our day, we open up our phones and refresh a social media application.